-Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 1.1 Core Subject Areas A. 40% of All students met A-G requirements and were college and A. 62% of All students met A-G requirements and A. 46% of All students will meet A-G requirements educational barriers and career ready.
+Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 1.1 Core Subject Areas A. 40% of All students met A-G requirements A. 62% of All students met A-G A. 46% of All students will meet In order to eliminate educational barriers and and were college and career ready. requirements and A-G requirements

-Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline expand access to B.100% of English were college and and be college and educational programs Learner students met A- career ready. focused on engagement G requirements and are B. 100% of English and rigor for every college and career Learner students A. All students student, all students will ready. met A-G exhibit 6% growth have 100% access to requirements and through MAP the Makerspace Model, A. 45% of all students are college and baseline (fall the New Tech Network completed at least one career ready. administration) (NTN) project-based CTE class and, versus MAP learning management therefore, completed A. 62% of all growth (winter system, flexible the SEL menu. students administration) scheduling, concurrent A Dragram Quality completed at least algorithm. enrollment, dual enrollment, sports (inter- A. Program Quality one CTE class C. English Learner Survey - Student: NA and, therefore, G. English Learner students exhibit schoolastic, intramural, and recreational) and B. Program Quality Survey - Parent: NA completed the SEL menu.
+Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline expand access to B.100% of English were college and and be college and educational programs Learner students met A- career ready. focused on engagement G requirements and are B. 100% of English and rigor for every college and career Learner students A. All students student, all students will ready. met A-G exhibit 6% growth have 100% access to requirements and through MAP the Makerspace Model, A. 45% of all students are college and baseline (fall the New Tech Network completed at least one career ready. administration) (NTN) project-based CTE class and, versus MAP learning management therefore, completed A. 62% of all growth (winter system, flexible the SEL menu. students administration) scheduling, concurrent A Drogram Quality completed at least algorithm. enrollment, dual enrollment, sports (inter- A. Program Quality one CTE class G. English Learner schoolastic, intramural, Survey - Student: NA B. Program Quality and, therefore, completed the SEL students exhibit and recreational) and Survey - Parent: NA menu.
 6% growth through our enriched visual C. Program Quality menu.
 MAP baseline (fall performing arts/media Survey - Teacher: NA A. Program Quality administration) production facility.
 Survey - Student: versus MAP Through this guaranteed A. All Students July 24.25 growth (winter access, all students will Baseline: B. Program Quality administration) have 100% access to Math (31) Survey - Parent: algorithm. courses that satisfy the Reading (34) Language July 24.25 5 requirements for Usage (41.2) C. Program Quality A. Program Quality entrance to the Growth: Survey - Teacher: Survey - Student: University of California Math (41.5) July 24.25 6% increase from and the California State Reading (37) Language baseline Year 1.
 University and 100% Usage (43) A. All Students access to courses that B. English Learner Baseline: B. Program Quality satisfy the requirements Students Math (45) Survey - Parent: for career technical Baseline: Math (31) Reading (42) 6% increase from education sequences or Reading (34) Language Language Usage baseline Year 1. programs of study that Usage (41.2) (55) align with State Board of Growth: Growth: C. Program Quality Education (SBE)- Math (41.5) Math (41.5) Survey - Teacher: approved career Reading (37) Language Reading (37) 6% increase from technical education Usage (43) baseline Year 1.